 Hype is only hype when the praise isn’t real or justified.
-United’s newest credit card from Chase is genuinely praise worthy, and hardly hype at all, with benefits on every trip and a very easy path to justifying the annual fee, practically from day one.
+United’s newest credit card from Chase is hardly hype at all, with benefits on every trip and a very easy path to justifying the annual fee, practically from day one.

-And no, 100,000 bonus points as a welcome bonus never hurt either.
+And no, the 100,000 bonus points as a welcome bonus never hurts either, but it may not be around for long.

-If you’re a United fan, or just end up flying the airline more often than others, the new United ‘Quest’ Card has a lot to love, so here’s why it might be worth considering.
+If you’re a United fan, or just end up flying the airline more often than others, the new United ‘Quest’ Card has a lot to love, so here’s why it might be worth considering, while the bonus is outstanding.

 United’s New Quest Card: Overview

-United Airlines just launched the Quest Card with Chase.
-The card bridges the gap between the $95 annual fee United Explorer Card offering, which is most useful for its singular checked bag, and the $525 annual fee United Club Card, which is mostly aptly useful for access to the United Club network of airport lounges.
+United Airlines latest card launch is the Quest Card with Chase.
+The rewards credit card bridges the gap between the $95 annual fee United Explorer Card offering, which is most useful for its singular checked bag, and the $525 annual fee United Club Card, which is mostly aptly useful for access to the United Club network of airport lounges.

 The new United Quest Card carries a $250 annual fee, but before the alarm bells go off, the ways to offset the annual fee are plentiful.
 Namely, there’s a $125 United credit right off the bat when you book flights, and 100,000 miles, easily worth $1000 if used with any effectiveness.